mpanighetti/dnd5e-urban-ranger-options/ch-2-ranger-subclass-city-dweller.md

 - You have Advantage on Initiative rolls.
 - You are Immune to the Surprised condition.
 - You can take an additional action on your first turn of combat.
-If you cast a spell using this action, you are not prevented from casting another leveled spell on this turn.
+If you expend a spell slot to cast a spell using this action, you are not prevented from expending another spell slot to cast a spell on the same turn.

 ---